-Black Friday is the busiest time of the year when it comes to online and retail shopping.
+Black Friday is the busiest time of the year for online and retail shopping.
 With many countries still in restricted lockdowns due to Coronavirus, we’re likely going to see a large influx of shoppers going online for their goods, so it’s never been more important to ensure your marketing strategies are up to scratch for your e-commerce business.

 If you need some tips before dropping those prices and preparing your stockroom for sales, here are some useful Black Friday marketing ideas to boost your sales.